NETESOLUTIONS/ERNIE/Architectural Model/README.md

 # Architectural Model #

-The ERNIE architecture is modeled using [C4 modeling approach and notation](https://c4model.com) and a free [Structurizr Express](https://structurizr.com/express?type=LocalStorage) tool.
+The ERNIE architecture is modeled using [C4 modeling approach and notation](https://c4model.com) and the free [Structurizr Express](https://structurizr.com/express?type=LocalStorage) tool.

 To update a diagram (one at a time):